Here is a list of winter sports you can enjoy in Washington State, including popular sports such as skiing, ice skating, and snowboarding.

 Snowmobiling

+No experience or skills are required.
 Snowmobiling can take you to remote locations not easily accessible by other means.
 On sunny days you can cruise to stunning views in just an hour or two.
-Night time treks are also possible, which offer a different ethereal experience through a dark forest.
+Nighttime treks are also possible, which offer a different ethereal experience through a dark forest.
+However, snowmobiling is the most expensive winter recreation, upwards of $100 per hour for drivers on short rides, with lower rates for extra riders or half-day rentals and higher rates for guided tours.

 Here is more information about where to ride and rent snowmobiles in Washington State:

-Washington State Parks Winter Recreation Program manages Sno-Parks throughout the state, which are cleared parking areas near groomed and backcountry trails.
+- Washington State Parks manages Sno-Parks throughout the state, which are cleared parking areas near groomed and backcountry trails.
 There are parks for motorized (snowmobile) and non-motorized recreation (cross-country skiing, dog sledding, snowshoeing, and snow play).
-Snowmobile Sno-Parks require a permit and may require a Discover Pass.
+Snowmobiling | Washington State Parks require a permit and may require a Discover Pass.

-Washington State Snowmobile Association has a variety of useful information for snowmobile enthusiasts, including snowmobile clubs and tourism information about snowmobile riding areas and places to stay and rent snowmobiles.
+- Washington State Snowmobile Association has a variety of useful information for snowmobile enthusiasts, including snowmobile clubs and tourism information about snowmobile riding areas and places to stay and rent snowmobiles.

 But wait, there’s more!